Amtrak California Zephyr title card

 • Amtrak allows dogs and cats on the train.

-• The combined weight of the pet and carrier must be up to 20 pounds.
+• The combined weight of the pet and carrier must be no more than 20 pounds.

 • Pets are allowed for trips up to seven hours.

-• After completing your reservation, you will receive the online form; you can also be available in the My Trip section on the Amtrak website or app.
+• After completing your reservation, you will receive an online form.
+You can also access it in the My Trip section of the Amtrak website or app.

 • Complete the necessary paperwork before leaving for the station.